 Christine Gerbode, Between the Lines, Masters of Environmental Management ’19 – EEP

 In Between the Lines, Christine seeks to tell human stories at the intersection of environmental science, policy, and economics.

-In Fuel for Thought, Sarah muses on the fields of sustainability and energy from environmental, scientific, and engineering perspectives, and shares her experiences as a first-year graduate student in the Nicholas School.
+In Fuel for Thought, Sarah muses on the fields of sustainability and energy from environmental, scientific and engineering perspectives, and shares her experiences as a graduate student in the Nicholas School.